Fantominium/malcolm-typescript/README.md

 Didn't use the -g option as i didn't want it installed globally in the container.

 Rudementary reducer made, will use context along with it to have the change persist throughout the website

+Currently using context incorrectly, need to find out how to pass the value properly with further debugging.